Modernizing the warehouses of consumer brands with technology that pays for itself

 Phase B – What is the current state today?

-Measure real throughput, labor, downtime, and demand conditions.
+Measure real throughput, labor, downtime, and today's operating conditions.

 Phase C – What can be done about it?